ids-uchile/Generalization/README.md

 pip install -U ids-generalization
 ```

+Note that this package requires Jax to be installed separately.
+See [jax](https://github.com/google/jax/blob/main/README.md) repository for instructions.

 ### Latest version from GitHub

 To pull and install the latest commit from this repository, along with its Python dependencies: